First Responder Early Screening for Health

 How to prepare for the visit

-The department fire chief or their designee will distribute a welcome letter to participants.
-It will contain instructions for logging into the health center’s patient portal to create an account.
-All participants will complete a health history questionnaire, surveys, and consent forms before arriving.
-Participants should plan to complete these prior to the first appointment.
+Each participant will receive a welcome letter with instructions for logging into the health center’s patient portal to create an account.
+All participants will complete a health history questionnaire, several surveys, and required consent forms before arriving.
+Participants must take time to complete these prior to the first appointment.

 The providers

-Health care professionals from Sindecuse Health Center and the Colleges of Health and Human Services and Education and Human Development will conduct the exams and diagnostic tests.
-A team from Ultrasound Diagnostics will conduct ultrasound exams.
+Health care professionals from Sindecuse Health Center and the Colleges of Health and Human Services and Education and Human Development will conduct the exams, fitness and diagnostic tests.
+A team from Ultrasound Diagnostics will conduct ultrasound exams for those participants required to do so.

 Reporting results

 When the results are finalized at Sindecuse, participants will be provided with a complete report of the findings of the exams issued through the patient portal.
-Department chiefs will be given a summary physical exam clearance letter for each participant, but not the complete report.
+Department chiefs will be given a summary physical exam clearance letter for each participant, but not an individual's confidential, complete report.

 What to bring